-Laura Hamman-Ortiz is an Assistant Professor of ESL/Bilingual Education in the School of Teacher Education at the University of Northern Colorado, where she also coordinates the certification program for teaching culturally and linguistically diverse students.
+Laura Hamman-Ortiz is an Assistant Professor of TESOL and Bilingual Education in the School of Education at the University of Rhode Island.

-In her free time, Hamman-Ortiz is an avid long-distance runner and enjoys spending time with her husband and young daughters and hiking in the mountains of Colorado.
+In her free time, Laura is an avid long-distance runner and enjoys spending time with her husband and young daughters.